boorch/bOrca/README.md

 ## Bouncer (`;`) (A rudimentary LFO interpretation)

 The bouncer operator creates smooth transitions between two values using various waveform patterns.
 Useful for creating continuous value changes and modulations.
-Each waveform has a resolution of 128 steps (some repeating so not super precise), Rate input basically skips every Nth step to make it "scan" through the waveform faster. (e.g: 2 skips every other step, 5 skip every 4 step etc).
+Each waveform has a resolution of 128 steps (some steps are repeating to reflect the 'waveform' as precisely as possible, e.g: closer to peaks of a sine wave).
+Rate input skips every Nth step to make it "scan" through the waveform faster.
+For example, by default an sequence can last for 128 ticks (max resolution of waveorms), if you set it to 2, it skips every other step.
+It's almost like the higher the value, the faster the 'LFO Speed' is.
+By setting the Start and End value, you have control over the 'amplitude' of the waveform (like the 'amount' of the modulation).

 ### Inputs